Not all psychopaths are the same.

 “Persons with high values here lack an inner brake.

 Their self-control is thus weak, and they therefore do not have any consideration for others.

 The research included 161 people asked questions about their personalities and how they interacted at work.

-The results showed that primary psychopaths — those displaying fearless dominance — were nonetheless often seen as cooperative and helpful.
+The results showed that of the two types of psychopath, primary psychopaths — those displaying fearless dominance — were nonetheless often seen as cooperative and helpful.

 Ms Schütte said:

 “But that was true only when these primary psychopaths also had marked social skills.

 Above all that included skills that are generally important at work – such as the gift of making others feel well”.

 Secondary psychopaths, though, really are trouble no matter how good their social skills were, Ms Schütte said:

 “These persons with high values in secondary psychopathy thus really do have the postulated negative effects upon their work environment.